Floyd Lounsbury: Contributions

-Lounsbury was an early proponent of Yuri Knorozov's phonetic theory on the Maya hieroglyphs, that they were syllables rather than ideograms.
+Lounsbury was an early proponent of Yuri Knorozov's phonetic theory on the Maya hieroglyphs, namely that they were syllables rather than ideograms.
 He contributed to the methodology that ultimately led to the deciphering of the hieroglyphs.
-He was part of the trio, Linda Schele and Peter Mathews being the others, that one afternoon in 1973, worked out a 200-year timeline of the Palenque royal family, presenting it that evening at the First Palenque Round Table.

-During this period, Lounsbury studied the Venus almanac in the Dresden codex and concluded that the Thompson correlation fits the evidence in the codex better than the standard GMT correlation.
+He was part of the trio with Linda Schele and Peter Mathews that, in one afternoon in 1973, worked out a 200-year timeline of the Palenque royal family, presenting it that evening at the first Palenque Round Table.
+During this period, Lounsbury studied the Venus almanac in the Dresden Codex and concluded that the original Goodman correlation fits the evidence in the codex better than the standard Goodman–Martinez–Thompson correlation.
 A correlation constant is the number of days between the start of the Julian Period (January 1, 4713 BCE) and the era date of the Long Count of 13.0.0.0.0 4 Ajaw 8 Kumk'u.
 It is used to convert between the Long Count and western calendars.
-The Thompson correlation constant is 584,285, two days more than the standard GMT correlation of 584,283.
+The Goodman correlation constant is 584,285, two days more than the standard GMT correlation of 584,283.

+Personal life

+Lounsbury married fellow linguist Masako Yokoyama in 1952.
+The novelist and film-maker Ruth Ozeki is their daughter.

-He lived in East Haven, and died of congestive heart failure at Connecticut Hospice.
+He lived in East Haven, Connecticut, and died of congestive heart failure at Connecticut Hospice.

-He married Masako Yokoyama and they had a daughter, the novelist and film-maker Ruth Ozeki.